-In a match up where both team had a 9-2 record, tenth-ranked Oklahoma, playing their final bowl game and last television appearance for two years due to pending probation, squared off against #13 Clemson, Atlantic Coast Conference champions for the third straight year, in the Florida Citrus Bowl, the first-ever meeting between the two schools.
+In a match up where both team had a 9-2 record, tenth-ranked Oklahoma, playing their final bowl game and last television appearance for two years due to pending probation, squared off against #13 Clemson, Atlantic Coast Conference champions for the third straight year, in the Florida Citrus Bowl, the third meeting between the two schools.
 But in 15 previous games against the ACC, a Sooners team had never lost.

 For the Tigers, tenth-year coach Danny Ford had returned 17 starters plus the punter for '88, and their only setbacks were a 24-21 loss to Florida State and a 10-3 loss at North Carolina State.
 They came in averaging 30 points per game, and it was under the direction of senior quarterback Rodney Williams, who had a talented tandem in the backfield, Terry Allen and Wesley McFadden.
 Their defense again was one of the best in the nation.
 It had surrendered only 13.7 points per game, and was led by a pair of seniors, end Richard McCullough and cornerback Donnell Woolford, a consensus All-American and Thorpe Award finalist.